EricPoehlsen/TorweltenWeb/ROADMAP.md

 * 🟢 Skills can be decreased
 * 🟢 Skills can be removed
 * 🟢 Skills are displayed on character page
-* 🟢 XP cost of skills are recorded
+* 🟢 XP cost of skills is recorded
 * 🟢 Implement basic character traits
 * 🟢 traits can be added to the character
 * 🟢 Traits can be modified